UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 **1. Principal component analysis (PCA)** can be used to identify potential outliers in a dataset through visualization of summary-level values illustrating reduced representations of the entire dataset.
 Note that a more detailed description of PCA is provided in **Training Module 2.2**.
 Here, PCA is run on the raw count data and further analyzed using scree plots, assessing principal components (PCs), and visualized using biplots displaying the first two principal components as a scatter plot.

 **2. Hierarchical clustering** is another approach that can be used to identify potential outliers.
 Hierarchical clustering aims to cluster data based on a similarity measure, defined by the function and/or specified by the user.
-There are several R packages and functions that will run hierarchical clustering, but it is often helpful visually to do this in conjuction with a heatmap.
+There are several R packages and functions that will run hierarchical clustering, but it is often helpful visually to do this in conjuction with a heat map.
 Here, we use the package pheatmap (introduced in **Training Module 1.4**) with hierarchical clustering across samples to identify potential outliers.

 Let's start by using PCA to identify potential outliers, while providing a visualization of potential sources of variation across the dataset.

-#### First we need to move the Gene column back to the rownames so our dataframe is numeric and we can run the PCA script
+First we need to move the Gene column back to the rownames so our dataframe is numeric and we can run the PCA script:

 ```r
 countdata <- countdata %>% column_to_rownames("Gene")